v-yadli/emacs-term-toggle/README.md

 I will see if they would like to have it in Melpa.

+Alternatively you may install it manually, if you don't know how to do it, please follow instructions as stated in the therm-toggle.el.

 ## Usage

-Bind `term-toggle' and `term-toggle-eshell' to kyes of your choice, for example:
+Bind `term-toggle' and `term-toggle-eshell' to keys of your choice, for example:

     (define-key global-map [S-f2] #'term-toggle)
     (define-key global-map [f2] #'term-toggle-eshell)